devsu/condor-framework/docs/documentation.md

 layout: default
 ---

-# Condor: A GRPC Framework for node
+# What is Condor-Framework?

-Minimalist, fast framework for building GRPC services in Node JS.
+Condor is a minimalist, fast framework for building GRPC services in Node JS.
+It's like **express** for **GRPC**.

+## Status

+Condor is working, but it's in *ALPHA* stage.
+We're using it to build a large system that will be in production soon.

 ## Highlights

+- Built on top of Google's [grpc](https://www.npmjs.com/package/grpc) module
 - Focus on simplicity and high performance
 - Fully covered by tests
 - Promise based, which means **no callbacks**
 - Written using, and design for **ES6**

-## Easy to use
+## Usage

 ```js
 const Condor = require('condor-framework');